rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-This RFC currently proposes to expose the full power of LLVM's atomic volatile operations, including e.g. read-modify-write operations like compare-and-swap, because there are legitimately useful use cases for these operations in interprocess communication scenarios.
+This RFC currently proposes to expose the full power of LLVM's atomic volatile operations, including e.g. read-modify-write operations like compare-and-swap, because it is consistent with the atomics operation API and could have legitimate uses in interprocess communication scenarios, as a marker of the nuance between well-optimized program-local synchronization and worst-case FFI synchronization.
+See Unresolved Questions section for more details.

 However, the fact that these operations do not necessarily compile into a single hardware instruction is arguably a footgun for volatile's use cases, and it